 29 April to 6 May 2018

 Whiskey trip Scotland: With the Flying Dutchman we sail to the islands of Mull and Skye and visit the most famous whiskey distilleries.
-On the way we can see many seabirds: gannets, parrot birds, carnivores.
+On the way we can see many seabirds: gannets, parrot birds, puffins.
 And we have good chances to see dolphins and whale sharks.

 It will be a special Whiskey trip Scotland, while there is much to discover.
 Our tour starts in Oban and takes us to Mull, Jura, Skye and the small islands.
 We will stay in small harbor towns, but will also anchor in beautiful solitary places.
 It will be an exciting whiskey trip through a fantastic area with excellent whiskey distilleries.

 The prices are divided in two categories, because our double cabins are different in size.
 All prices are per person for accommodation in:

 - Standard 2-bed cabin ……………………………€ 985, –

 - Standard PLUS 2-Bed Cabin ………………… € 1.085, –

 - Single cabin (limited number) ……. ……….. € 1.470, –